alynnlp/Project-2/README.md

 # TinyApp Project!

-  TinyApp is a Full-Stack web application built with Node and Express that allows users to shorten longs URLs similar to other web application like TinyURL, Bit.ly or Goo.gl This fully functional web-server(HTTP redirection) and API  will take a regular URL and transforms it into an encoded version, with the help of middleware serves, event-driven programming, and template engines.
+  TinyApp is a full-stack web application built with Node and Express that allows users to shorten longs URLs, which is similar to other web application like TinyURL, Bit.ly or Goo.gl

+  This fully functional web-server(HTTP redirection) and API  will take a regular URL and transforms it into an encoded version, with the help of middleware servers, event-driven programming, and template engines.

 # Preview